-During the Cold War and Race to Space, thousands of employees at Santa Susana Field Laboratory (SSFL) participated in projects crucial to our nation's defense.
-Under contract with the Atomic Energy Commission (AEC, Department of Energy's predecessor agency) and the National Aeronautics and Space Administration (NASA), North American Aviation (NAA) personnel contributed to cutting edge nuclear and rocketry technology that relied on experimentation.
-From testing rocket engines destined for the Moon to developing nuclear reactors for the purpose of propelling spacecraft, amidst myriad other experimental and hazardous projects and unprecedented waste disposal, NAA personnel were exposed to toxic chemicals and radiation.
-Often, their exposures occurred without their knowledge or consent, in an absence of documentation and/or defined safety parameters.
-In many cases, these exposures led to devastating health consequences.
+During the Cold War and Race to Space, thousands of civilian employees at Santa Susana Field Laboratory (SSFL) participated in projects crucial to our nation's global leadership in science and technology.
+Some of the projects were relevant to our nuclear defense.
+Under contract with the Atomic Energy Commission (AEC, Department of Energy's predecessor agency) and the National Aeronautics and Space Administration (NASA), North American Aviation (NAA) personnel contributed to what was then considered to be cutting-edge advancements in nuclear and rocketry development.
+From testing rocket engines destined for the Moon to developing nuclear reactors to propel spacecraft and many other experimental projects, SSFL personnel existed in a hazardous work environment in proximity to unprecedented waste disposal.
+As a result, many NAA personnel were exposed to toxic chemicals and radiation, often without their knowledge or consent.
+In some cases, such exposures led to health consequences.

-The history is well documented.
-It's time to acknowledge the contributions made by the unsung heroes of the atomic age and Race to Space who deserve immediate inclusion to EEOICPA legislation.
-TheAeroSpace.org works to raise awareness about the role of SSFL's North American Aviation Space & Information Division, Rocketdyne personnel of Areas I, II and III to the Cold War, invites you to sign our petition to Congress toward this effort, and provides support, advocacy, and research for any former worker of the nuclear complex or space program in need of assistance with EEOICPA legislation.
+AEC-DOE history at SSFL is well documented.
+It is time correct errors excluding workers that are deserving of a fair shake under this program, and to acknowledge contributions made by the unsung heroes of the atomic age and Race to Space.
+TheAeroSpace.org works to raise awareness of the role SSFL North American Aviation Space & Information Division Rocketdyne personnel of Areas I, II and III made to the Cold War, and invites you to sign our petition to Congress toward this effort.
+We support sharing information and working with others to correct the historical record, connect personnel with advocates, and ensure that EEOICPA functions as it was intended.
 Looking for answers to the part you played in our nation's nuclear history?
 Contact us - We might be able to help, or connect you with someone who can.